 A list of people who work on-site (including cleaners): so police can contact them should they need any information while investigating crime scenes at your venue after an incident has taken place there

 List guest information: Security staff should know all guests’ names, room numbers, and credit card numbers.
-This will help verify that the person staying at the hotel can access their room if they have no other form of identification.
+This will help verify that the person staying at the hotel can access their room if they have no other identification.
 If someone does not have any label on them, then it’s possible that they could be a criminal trying to use another person’s identity.

 When checking in at a hotel, you must provide accurate information about yourself and your family members who will be staying with you during your stay at the hotel/motel/resort facility or whatever type of place it may be called where

 More hotel security tips